coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 ### The civilizational challenge

-Clearly we have many challenges as a society, but one way to put it is that our progress as a species depends on energy, information, and organization.
+From a very high level, our progress as a species depends on energy, information, and organization.

+To a first approximation, individual wealth and technological progress can be measured by how much energy is available to use.
 We got a big boost in energy when (for example) we domesticated horses, and then a lot more with the Industrial Revolution.
 Of course, we still haven't figured out how to produce all the energy we need sustainably!

-And we continue to discover crucial new information through scientific research.
+And we continue to discover crucial new information through scientific research, although we're still [barely scratching the surface](https://www.amazon.com/Ignorance-Drives-Science-Stuart-Firestein/dp/0199828075) and [need to speed up](https://www.amazon.com/Great-Stagnation-Low-Hanging-Eventually-eSpecial-ebook/dp/B004H0M8QS).

 However, how we organize ourselves is just as important.
 Although the United States used to build [vast projects quickly](https://patrickcollison.com/fast), today bringing a drug to market can take a dozen years and over a billion dollars.
 This is far too slow and much too expensive for us to make effective progress.
 Our methods of organization are limiting our discovery of new scientific knowledge.